Custom SG 400 by Shonky Musical Instruments

 Not so obvious obstacle to overcome – the head stock

-Antony stripped off the black lacquer, but didn’t think the maple looked the part.
+Antony stripped off the black lacquer, but didn’t think the maple head stock looked the part.
 It was too light and pristine.
 Out again with the black paint and signwriting pencil.

 A touch more brass suggested itself.